0xPolygonMiden/miden-client/docs/cli-reference.md

 Usage: `miden send --sender <SENDER ACCOUNT ID> --target <TARGET ACCOUNT ID> --faucet <FAUCET ID>  --note-type <NOTE_TYPE> <AMOUNT> <RECALL_HEIGHT>`

+#### `swap`

+The source account creates a Swap note that offers some asset in exchange for some other asset.
+When another account consumes that note, it'll receive the offered amount and it'll have the requested amount removed from its assets (and put into a new note which the first account can then consume).
+Consuming the note will fail if the account doesn't have enough of the requested asset.

+Usage:  `miden swap --source <SOURCE ACCOUNT ID> --offered_faucet <OFFERED FAUCET ID> --offered_amount <OFFERED AMOUNT> --requested_faucet <REQUESTED FAUCET ID> --requested_amount <REQUESTED AMOUNT> --note-type <NOTE_TYPE>`

 #### Tips
 For `send` and `consume-notes`, you can omit the `--sender` and `--account` flags to use the default account defined in the [config](./cli-config.md).
 If you omit the flag but have no default account defined in the config, you'll get an error instead.